 - Learn to detect fake emails and websites requesting your personal information.

 - Review your credit report at least twice a year.
 Check for unauthorized changes and new accounts in your name.
 Remember, consumers can obtain free copies of their credit reports once each year from the credit reporting companies.
 See the Federal Trade Commission's website http://www.ftc.gov/bcp/edu/microsites/freereports/index.shtml for more information.

-- Use virus protection software such as McAfee AntiVirus Plus.
+- Use virus protection software.

 Online Security Tips

 - Memorize your User Name and Password.
 Your online User Name and Password authenticate you when you begin an Online Banking session.
 You should memorize your Password and never write it down anywhere, save to your computer, or reveal it to anyone.

 - Create a complex Password that:

 - Is 8 - 12 characters in length.
 The longer the Password, the better.